Fries-Bit/Amethyst-MC-Launcher/README.md

 ## Beginner Tutorial

-you can change your username at Launcher Settings under the welcoming <br>
 you can add mods and resourcepacks at the instance settings, that also includes the installation type, version and the instance name <br>
 create a new instance by pressing the plus (+) button <br>
 you can change the settings on the launcher itself, just press Launcher Settings!
-You can change your username and more! <br>
+You can change your username and more!
+(This will require a restart, when changes are saved, it will close by itself)<br>

 ## Y-level for ores